How Hydroxyapatite Helps Rebuild Tooth Enamel

 Toothpastes that contain hydroxyapatite can help remineralize the enamel, reducing the risk of cavities and erosion.
 Although you might not easily find a toothpaste that contains hydroxyapatite or calcium phosphate on the shelf at a drugstore, there have been multiple studies that examine the effect the ingredient has on the tooth enamel.

 Another study published in the Korean Journal of Materials Research examined the effect that toothpaste containing a variety of concentrations of hydroxyapatite could have on teeth.
 Researchers created multiple kinds of toothpaste with concentrations of hydroxyapatite ranging from 0 to 15 percent.
 The toothpaste samples were then applied to extracted human teeth that had been drilled to create artificial cavities.
-After seven days of cycling between a demineralising acid solution, a remineralising solution and brushing treatment, the teeth brushed with the toothpaste that contained the highest concentration of hydroxyapatite showed the most improvement in the strength of the enamel (remineralised) and the depth of the cavities was lessened.
+After seven days of cycling between a demineralizing acid solution, a remineralizing solution and brushing treatment, the teeth brushed with the toothpaste that contained the highest concentration of hydroxyapatite showed the most improvement in the strength of the enamel (remineralized) and the lessen the depth of the cavities.